 3 tablespoons olive oil

 1/4 teaspoon kosher salt

 1/4 cup white truffle (or regular) balsamic glaze

-1. Microwave corn on HIGH 5 minutes or until corn begins to get hot.
-While corn cooks, cut squash and zucchini lengthwise into 1/4-thick-slices and place in large bowl.
+- Microwave corn on HIGH for 5 minutes or until corn begins to get hot.
+Meanwhile, cut squash and zucchini lengthwise into 1/4-thick-slices and place in large bowl.
 Cut red bell pepper into quarters and add to squash.

-2. Remove gills (black strips) from underside of mushrooms with spoon; add mushroom caps to squash and peppers.
-Add corn, then oil, salt, and pepper; toss until evenly coated.
+- Remove gills (black strips) from underside of mushrooms with spoon; add mushroom caps to squash and peppers.
+Add corn, oil, salt, and pepper; toss until evenly coated.

-4. Cut corn kernels from cob; place in salad bowl.
+- Place all veggies on grill; grill 6–8 minutes, turning occasionally, or until softened and grill-marked.
+Cut corn kernels from cob; place in salad bowl.
 Chop remaining veggies into small pieces and slice green onions thinly; add to veggies.
-Stir in balsamic glaze.
-Serve.
+Stir in balsamic glaze; serve.